obophenotype/planaria-ontology/README.md

 # Planarian Anatomy And _Schmidtea mediterranean_ Developmental Stage Ontology

-This ontology is for planaria anatomy and developmental stages.
-The stages are specific for the planarian species _Schmidtea mediterranea_.
+PLANA, the PLANarian Anatomy Ontology, encompasses the anatomy of developmental stages and adult biotypes of _Schmidtea mediterranea_.

 ## Versions